Located in the high desert region of central Oregon, Perry South Campground sits on the shores of Lake Billy Chinook in Deschutes National Forest.

 Picnic areas and scenic overlooks, along with the conveniences of firewood, drinking water and vault toilets, give visitors the opportunity to enjoy the outdoors in a comfortable camping environment.

-Driving: The route using Highway 97 and passing through Cove Palisades State Park has the most pavement and adequately maintained gravel roads.
-The last couple of miles of gravel and can be challenging for large RVs, trailers, and these vehicles passing each other.
+ROUTE: The route using Highway 97 and passing through Cove Palisades State Park has the most pavement and adequately maintained gravel roads.
+The last couple of miles of gravel can be challenging for large RVs, trailers, and these vehicles passing each other.
 All alternate routes (from Highway 20) include rough, teeth-rattling, gravel Forest Service roads.

 Boats: 10 MPH speed limit is enforced for boating on Lake Billy Chinook.
 See the Oregon State Marine Board for more boater regulations.